husnilmaarif/husnilmaarif/README.md

 - 👋 Hi, I’m @husnilmaarif
 - 👀 I’m interested in web application and cybersecurity
-- 🌱 I’m currently learning about figma, folder management, unit testing, and maybe in the near future I will learn cybersecurity
+- 🌱 I’m currently learning about figma, folder management, unit testing, and and I'm learning basic cybersecurity
 - :computer: I'm currently building a media and entertainment business website with my team
 - 📫 How to reach me? by linked in https://www.linkedin.com/in/husnil-maarif-481312228/